WE ARE NOMURA

 Finally, Tokita has a powerful message for students who are interested in sales careers and those looking to change jobs.

 Tokita: When you hear the word "sales," you might imagine a mentally and physically demanding job, such as standing at the front desk as a liaison with customers.
-But sales staff at NOMURA, Ltd. don't have to deal with it alone.
-If you're in trouble, your team members will support you, and your superiors and seniors will give you advice, and sometimes they'll accompany you to visit customers and support you in negotiations.
-Just because you're in sales doesn't mean you have to think and decide everything on your own; there's a system in place to support you across the entire organization, so you can work with peace of mind.
+However, sales staff at NOMURA Co.,Ltd. don't have to handle everything alone.
+If you're in trouble, your team members will support you, and your superiors and seniors will listen to your concerns and sometimes accompany you to customers to support negotiations.
+Just because you're in sales doesn't mean you have to think and decide everything on your own; there is a support system in place across the entire organization, so you can work with peace of mind.

 What is required of a salesperson is not the vitality to do everything by oneself, but rather careful attention to detail.
 Customers and colleagues alike are pleased when they notice and consider small details, and I would be happy to work with people like that."